Opoku7272/DBNoteRescueAI/README.en.md

 This project is licensed under the [GNU General Public License v3.0](LICENSE).

-## 🤝 Contributing
+## 🤝 Contributions

-Contributions are welcome!
-If you encounter bugs or have suggestions for improvements:
+You’re welcome to contribute freely by reporting bugs or making suggestions!
+To do so, you can:

-1. Open an issue describing the problem or enhancement
+1. Open an issue describing the problem or enhancement.
-2. Fork the repository and create a new branch for your feature
+2. Fork the repository and create a new branch for your feature.
-3. Submit a pull request with a clear description of the changes
+3. Submit a pull request with a clear description of the changes.

-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first to discuss what you’d like to change.

 ## 🙏 Acknowledgements